 VALUE DISCRIPTION People first Everybody is empowered within the whole community.
 Transparency Invite and encourage public sharing and democratic participation in council's activities.
 Commitment Focus and concentrate on council's core activities in a consistence manner.
 Integrity Conduct council's nosiness in a fair, responsible, flexible, equitable and honest manner.
 Accountability Report regularly to all stakeholders regarding council's actual performance.
 Environmental conscious Taking care of sensitive environment to ensure that the vision is achieved.
-Empowerment To empowering our people, knowledge is power.
-Service excellence In all aspects of conducting our mandate, and ourselves we will focus on service excellence.
+Empowerment To be seen to be empowering our people, knowledge is power.
+Service excellence In all aspects of conducting ourselves and our mandate, we will focus on service excellence.
 Change In order to move to a better quality life, something different need to be done from what is being done now.
-In this regard, change will be the main driver of doing things differently.
+In this regard change will be the main driver of doing things differently.
 Professionalism To act professionally in the execution of our mandate